pkamath2/marl-handbook/ch2/compute.md

 This document is a quick start guide for getting set up and accessing NYU HPC (high performance compute) infrastructure.
 It is not meant to be a comprehensive document, but something to get you started with working with HPC if you are new to NYU (and MARL).
 Please read the documents listed below for a more comprehensive understanding of the compute infrastructure.

-P.S.
-Any corrections/updates to this document will be greatly appreciated.

 ## Table Of Contents
 1. [Accessing HPC and First Time Login](#Accessing-HPC-and-First-Time-Login)